Configure and Trigger Failovers

 Web UI or the tcld CLI, depending on your preference and setup.

-The following table outlines the steps for each method:
+The following instructions outline the steps for each method:

 Temporal fails over the primary to the replica.
 When you're ready to fail back, follow these failover instructions to move the primary back to the original.